ebpf-io/ebpf.io-website/src/posts/2021-05-04/index.md

   (_Cloud Native Computing Foundation_) at the Incubation level.
 If the proposal is accepted, there should be very little change to development models or governance, already fully open and following open-source best practice.
-From proposal overview, a number of users looking to build large projects on Cilium have requested a donation to a foundation, to get the final piece of insurance on the commitment to open source.
+Why do this?
+A number of users looking to build large projects on Cilium have requested a donation to a foundation, to get the final piece of insurance on the commitment to open source.
 The CNCF was naturally considered, as the core focus of Cilium is to provide networking and security for cloud-native environments and its goals align well with those of the Foundation.

   At the same time, the project is finalizing its version 1.10, for which it just tagged a